Mrtluca3/robot_programming/ros2_ws/src/Readme.md

-This file is here just for keeping the src directory in the git versioning
+Here there are all the packages that I create in the src/ repository of my workspace ros2_ws/